milkbottledude/woodlands-jb_tracker/Documentation.md

 ratio: 2.3622555296440786
 ```

 **Damn**, MAE decreased from 0.673 to 0.633.
 However, RMSE did increase by quite a bit, from 1.21 to 1.50.
 This means that while overall, the loss decreased, the larger losses became bigger.
-I'm not too sure what to do here.
+I'm not too sure what to do here 😵‍💫.

 The increase in RMSE is significantly larger, so for now, I'll prioritize that and keep bootstrap = True.
 However, this may change in the future.

 Moving on to `max_features`, the default value is 'n_features' which means all features are utilised for the training of all trees in the forest.
 Well that may sound good, there are some pros to not using all 19 features.

-I'll be trying out the following values: [4, 7, 10, 13, 16], before only listing the MAE values when y_column == y_column_jb, for simplicity and time's sake.
-Don't worry, I still do look at the RMSE.
+I'll be trying out the following values: `[4, 7, 10, 13, 16]`, before only listing the MAE values when y_column == y_column_jb, for simplicity and time's sake.
+Don't worry, I still do look at the RMSE 👌.

 ```
 max_features_list = [4, 7, 10, 13, 16]